Introduction

 Such portrayals, nevertheless, usually misrepresent the actual torture inflicted on the Lord by this event and it is the Shroud of Turin that informs us as to its particular horror beginning with the nature of the crown itself.
 The many puncture wounds around the scalp area of the Crucified show a pattern “consistent with a cap of thorns rather than a circlet crown” with evidence from the patterns of blood flow at the nape of the neck “suggesting they were halted by a circular band which held the thorn branches in place,” perhaps a length of rope tied around the face and head.”*

 I dare say the contribution made to the Lord’s suffering by this thicket of thorns has been underappreciated as compared say to the scourging.
 The Shroud, however, tells a different story.
 Among other things, analysis of the wounds makes it likely the crown was plaited from a local shrub whose thorns were an inch long, curved and especially sharp.
 These many thorns would have caused excruciating pain as they stabbed at the highly sensitive and numerous nerve endings present in the forehead, temple and scalp; irritation of one of these nerves in particular “is among the worst pain a human can experience.”
-Suffice it to note how the well-known “reverse-3” bloodstain so prominent on Jesus’ brow represents a flow of blood resulted from its having “contracted and formed ridges under intense pain.”
+Suffice it to note how the well-known “reverse-3” bloodstain so prominent on Jesus’ brow represents a flow of blood resulting from its having “contracted and formed ridges under intense pain.”

 And what commitments of Christian life does the scourging and crowning invite?
 It seems to me their injustice and viciousness should alert Christians to such things in our world today and impel them to actively oppose them.
 For example, the world is full of politicians prepared to let others suffer as a strategy of appeasement toward their self-seeking constituents.
 Their craven methods ought to be opposed and their support withdrawn.
 Our criminal justice system frequently imposes unnecessarily cruel and inhumane punishment on those it incarcerates such as indefinite solitary confinement, the treatment of juvenile offenders as adults, and the uneven and racially biased employment of the death penalty in the United States.
 All these should be opposed as well.
 Similarly, the culture of gun violence that spills immeasurable innocent blood on streets, in schools, in theaters, workplaces, malls and in homes should be opposed and counter-measures supported.
 Many more examples could be cited wherein the Precious Blood of the Scourging and Crowning call forth a life of non-violent opposition to all suffering inflicted by unjust governance and human cruelty.